bus16/ImageAnalysis/README.md

 - Select an image from your device.
 If you're using the simulator, you can drag and drop an image from your computer into the simulator using Finder.
 - This executes the `imagePickerController`, which saves the selected image and calls the `base64EncodeImage` function.
 This function base64 encodes the image and resizes it if it's too large to send to the API.
 - The `sendImageData` method creates and executes a label detection request to the Cloud Vision API.
 - When the API responds, the `parse` function is called.
 This method constructs a string of the labels returned from the API.
-It then displays the label results in the UI by populating the `LABELS` and `SCORE` `UITableView` with the data returned from the API.
+It then displays the label results in the UI by populating the `LABELS` and `SCORE` in `UITableView` with the data returned from the API.

 [how-to]: https://cloud.google.com/vision/docs/how-to
 [vision-zip]: https://github.com/GoogleCloudPlatform/cloud-vision/archive/master.zip